List of The Adventures of Tintin characters: King Muskar XII

 King Muskar XII is the monarch of Syldavia.
 He appears in King Ottokar's Sceptre.
 A keen motorist who drives his own car and keeps his own gun for protection, he is married to an unnamed queen consort.
 Because the Crown's sceptre once saved the life of King Ottokar IV in 1360, every year on Saint Vladimir's Day, 15 July, the current king must show the people that he has the sceptre; otherwise he will be forced to abdicate.

 Tintin discovered a plot to steal the sceptre and set out to warn King Muskar XII, though traitorous elements in the king's entourage, led by his aide-de-camp Boris (Colonel Jorgen), were ready to stop him.
 Upon hearing of the plot, the monarch was fair-minded enough to investigate Tintin's claims, which turned out to be true: the sceptre had been stolen, a constitutional crisis was imminent, and Syldavia was about to be plunged into an invasion by its long-term enemy Borduria.
 Muskar then orders his ministers and generals to prevent the invasion.
 The revolutionary party in the adventure, called the Iron Guard, may have been inspired by the Fascist paramilitary groups widespread in Europe between the wars.
 The abdication crisis was very similar to that of the Anschluss in Austria in 1938, though the conclusion was not the same.

 King Muskar XII and his country do not appear to have been based on definitive models; both were inspired by various Eastern European and Balkan states.
 Many of these states were monarchies ruled by Carol II of Romania, Zog I of Albania, Alexander I of Yugoslavia, and Boris III of Bulgaria.
 The king's costumes may have been inspired by the portrait of Spanish King Alfonso XIII and the Romanian prince Alexandru Ioan Cuza.
 The king bears a striking resemblance to Zog of Albania, a man who also carried a gun and confronted violent conspiracies.
 He is sometimes shown wearing a military uniform, holding the rank of Colonel of the Royal Guards.
 The king's military service is similar to members of other real European royal families, who have members that have served in their nation's militaries.

-King Muskar XII is noticeably absent from the post-war stories set in Syldavia: he does not appear at the launching of the moon rocket in Destination Moon and Tintin does not call on him for help when his friend Professor Calculus is kidnapped by Bordurian and later Syldavian agents in The Calculus Affair.
-The post-war Syldavia may no longer be a monarchy; the latter Adventures set after World War II came at a time when various Balkan models for the fictional Syldavia had now been overthrown and their rulers exiled.
+King Muskar XII is noticeably absent from the post-war stories set in Syldavia: he does not appear at the launching of the Moon rocket in Destination Moon and Tintin does not call on him for help when his friend Professor Calculus is kidnapped by Bordurian and later Syldavian agents in The Calculus Affair.
+The post-war Syldavia may no longer be a monarchy; the later Adventures set after World War II come at a time when the Balkan royal models for the fictional Syldavia had been overthrown and their rulers exiled.